tensorflow/models/research/efficient-hrl/README.md

 as well as goal configurations.
 Most remaining hyperparameters used for training/evaluation may be found in `configs/*`.

-NOTE: Not all the code corresponding to the "Near-Optimal" paper is included.
-Namely, changes to low-level policy training proposed in the paper (discounting and auxiliary rewards) are not implemented here.
-Performance should not change significantly.

 Maintained by Ofir Nachum (ofirnachum).